ONSdigital/dp-data-tools/load-test/cantabular/autocannon-go-2/INSTRUCTIONS.md

 (where the `+3M` is three minutes, which is OK for 4 instances of autocannon.go being deployed ...
 This `+3M` needs changing to `+4M` for six instances and needs to be `+5M` for 8 instances)

 The time delay for execution gives the makefile enough time to sequentially issue the commands to each publishing box, and then the apps all run at the same time to apply load.

+Observe the effect of the load test with `htop` on the Cantabular server boxes.
+This will allow you to see when the load testin is happening and when it has finished.

 ## Adjusting amount of load